SamiAhmed7777/electrum-nyc/contrib/build-wine/docker/README.md

 Code Signing
 ============

-Electrum-NMC Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+Electrum-NYC Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.

-The advantage of using Authenticode is that Electrum-NMC users won't receive a Windows SmartScreen warning when starting it.
+The advantage of using Authenticode is that Electrum-NYC users won't receive a Windows SmartScreen warning when starting it.

 The release signing procedure involves a signer (the holder of the